Team-Planners-Disaster-Hackathon/couchbase-helloworld/README.md

 ## Error Handling

 The API includes error handling middleware that catches and formats errors appropriately.
 All responses follow a consistent format defined in the `ApiResponse` interface.

+## Client Application

+A lightweight client application is included in the `public` directory and is served at the root route (`/`).
+The client application provides a user-friendly interface for interacting with the Todo API.

+### Client Features

+- **Modern UI with Bootstrap**: Clean, responsive design that works on mobile and desktop
+- **Full CRUD Operations**: Create, read, update, and delete todos
+- **Real-time Status**: Visual indicators for connection status and completed todos
+- **Error Handling**: Graceful handling of API errors with retry options

+### Client-Server Integration

+The client application communicates with the API endpoints to perform CRUD operations on todos.
+The server serves static files from the `public` directory and the client application at the root route.

+### Accessing the Client

+Once the server is running, you can access the client application by navigating to `http://localhost:8080` in your web browser.